 Sure, budgeting season is a great time to reframe priorities, reallocate funds to drive growth and promote resilience, and get an overall pulse check on your org’s performance.
 But that doesn’t make it any less complex.
 You’ve got inputs from every department across the company on top of year-end close, on top of year-end audits, and it’s all just a recipe for some serious overwhelm.

 Budgeting in 2025 for 2026 will undoubtedly contain more volatility in the form of inflationary pressures, interest rate uncertainty, tariff fluctuation, and shifting market conditions.
-Of course, budgeting and forecasting for a year are never a one-and-done: They’re re-evaluated and adjusted several times throughout the year, usually on a quarterly basis and more frequently as additional external factors demand.
+Of course, budgeting and forecasting for a year are never a one-and-done: They’re re-evaluated and adjusted several times throughout the year, usually on a quarterly basis.

 So if you want to be more forward-thinking in your 2026 budgeting process, you can’t just improve the process; you have to reimagine it.
 Consider rolling forecasts, driver-based models, and scenario planning.
 AI planning tools can also help by uncovering anomalies, fast-tracking insights, and finding recommendations that a traditional spreadsheet might not surface on its own.